Pranavv361/OU-Libraries/README.md

 # Open Access Designations Analysis

 ## Overview
 This Python script analyzes open access designations in a dataset of journal articles stored in an Excel file.
 It counts the number of articles with different open access designations and creates separate spreadsheets for each designation in a new Excel file.
+Python files are an example of Web of Science Starter API.

 ## Usage
 1. Clone this repository: `git clone https://github.com/Pranavv361/Open-Access-Analysis.git`